Garrett-Gizen/Biktrix-inc/README.md

   [120203215001] Theme export  www-biktrix-com-virgin-warehouse ...<br>
   <br>

-  The idea is to copy the theme we want to work on, in this case "120203215001" and place it as the "theme_id" in our configiration file.
+  The idea is to copy the theme variable we want to work on, in this case "120203215001" and place it as the "theme_id" in our configiration file.
   <br>  <br>

   <li>After that, fill in the rest of the information by adding your API password as "password:" and "store:" as the Shopify store link.</li>
   <br>

-  <li>Lastly, type the following command in the terminal and vola, you are done.
-Everytime you save now, it automatically saves to the Shopify theme locally and will be visable
+  <li>Lastly, type the following command in the terminal and voilà, you are done.
+Everytime you save now, it automatically updates the changes to the Shopify theme online.
-  on the theme's webpage.
   <br> <br>
   theme watch --allow-live

-  <i>Just a reminder that this doesn't count for assets, so if you are using any assets locally, you will need to transfer them directly into the theme's folder in Shopify</i>
+  <i>Just a reminder that this doesn't count for assets though, so if you are using any assets locally, you will need to transfer them directly into the theme's folder in Shopify account.</i>
 </ol>

 <br><hr>